Cosmic Neutrino Decoupling and its Observable Imprints: Insights from Entropic-Dual Transport: Overview of Weak Decoupling and Weak Freeze-Out

 where we have used the ultra-relativistic kinematics of $n_\nu\propto T^3$ and taken the typical energy scale also to be proportional to $T$.
 When compared to the Hubble expansion rate for radiation-dominated conditions ($H\propto T^2$), we find

-Note that we will always approximate neutrinos as ultra-relativistic during weak decoupling, an approximation that is well-justified by current upper bounds on the sum of neutrino masses~\cite{Planck:2018vyg}.
+Note that we will always approximate neutrinos as ultra-relativistic during weak decoupling, an approximation that is well-justified by current upper bounds on the sum of neutrino masses from beta decay endpoint measurements by KATRIN~\cite{KATRIN:2021uub} and also from cosmological constraints~\cite{Planck:2018vyg}.
 Alternatively, if neutrinos were massive, and these masses were comparable to or smaller than the temperature, their number densities would include a Boltzmann factor $e^{-m/T}$ -- a much more sensitive function of temperature than the relationship in Eq.\ \eqref{eq:gamma_to_H}.
 Combined with the fact that the cross section is energy dependent, neutrinos with different energies decouple at different times.
 Neutrino decoupling is a protracted process and the surface of last scattering is broad; see Fig.~\ref{fig:diff_vis}.

 The process of CMB photon decoupling differs significantly from cosmic neutrino decoupling.
 Photons remain in thermal equilibrium with the plasma through Thomson scattering with free electrons, since the typical photon energy during the relevant period ($\lesssim1\,{\rm eV}$) is small compared to the electron rest mass, $m_e$.
 The number density of free electrons drops precipitously when the formation of a neutral gas becomes energetically favorable (which occurs when the number density of photons with energy exceeding the atomic binding energy becomes small compared to the number density of nuclei).
 The ionization fraction, $x_e$, is governed during the early stages of recombination by the Saha equation